Bill Kreutzmann: Post-Grateful Dead

 Kreutzmann's first post-Grateful Dead musical project was Backbone, a trio with guitarist Rick Barnett and bassist Edd Cook.
 They released one album, Backbone, in 1998.

+In June 1997 Kreutzmann pleaded no contest in Kauai, Hawaii to charges of beating his former girlfriend at the home they shared.
+He served two days in jail.

 In 1998, former Grateful Dead members Bob Weir, Phil Lesh, and Mickey Hart formed a band called the Other Ones, which played a number of shows as part of the Furthur Festival.
 The band did not play live in 1999.
-Then, in 2000, Kreutzmann joined The Other Ones.
+In 2000, Kreutzmann joined The Other Ones.

 The band, with Kreutzmann, toured in 2000 and 2002.

 In 2003, they changed their name to The Dead.
 The Dead played a number of live concerts in 2003, 2004 and 2009.
 Kreutzmann collaborated with Journey guitarist Neal Schon, Sy Klopps, Ira Walker, and Ralph Woodson to form the Trichromes in 2002.
 They released an EP, Dice with the Universe, and an album, Trichromes.

 On December 17, 2005, he participated in the 17th Annual Warren Haynes Christmas Jam as the drummer for SerialPod, a group which also included Phish members Trey Anastasio and Mike Gordon.

 During 2006, Kreutzmann teamed up with fellow Grateful Dead drummer Mickey Hart, Phish bassist Mike Gordon, and former The Other Ones guitarist Steve Kimock to form the Rhythm Devils.
 The band features songs from their respective former bands as well as new songs written by Jerry Garcia's songwriting companion Robert Hunter.
 The Rhythm Devils played their first tour in 2006, which ended at the popular Vegoose festival in Las Vegas, Nevada over the Halloween weekend.
 In 2008 they released a DVD called The Rhythm Devils Concert Experience.

-In 2008, Bill Kreutzmann toured the eastern United States with bassist Oteil Burbridge of the Allman Brothers Band and guitarist Scott Murawski of Max Creek as BK3.
+In 2008, Kreutzmann toured the eastern United States with bassist Oteil Burbridge of the Allman Brothers Band and guitarist Scott Murawski of Max Creek as BK3.